webauthz/handbook/README.md

   authorization server APIs
 * `client_token_max_seconds` indicates the length of time the `client_token`
   is valid

+The response object MAY include the following keys:

+* `redirect` is a URL to which the client must redirect the administrator to complete the registration request
+* `redirect_max_seconds` is an integer indicating the number of seconds that the `redirect` link is valid

 Clients SHOULD store the registration date and `client_token_max_seconds` value, or immediately compute and store the client token expiration date.
 Clients SHOULD